 - Digital Ultrasound Guided Amniotic Tissue Graft injection places Stem Cells from Amniotic Tissue to regenerate the plantar fascia.

 - Endoscopic Plantar Fasciotomy is a surgical procedure that utilizes a small 5 mm incision to allow entry of a 4mm camera such that we can actually see the plantar fascia and then lengthen it.
 This procedure usually requires 10-15 minutes.

-If during the course of the patients examination an impinged or damaged nerve was found to be the true cause of the heel pain than treatment options for the release and repair of the nerve would be offered.
+If during the course of the patient’s examination an impinged or damaged nerve was found to be the true cause of the heel pain then treatment options for the release and repair of the nerve would be offered.
 Many times patients have undergone treatments and surgery by another physician with failed results leading to worsening of the heel pain.
 Usually the diagnosis of nerve entrapment was missed initially and complicated by the wrong procedures being performed.

 Dr. Klein has successfully performed countless numbers of nerve releases for heel pain with patients returning to pain free and normal lives.
-If you or a friend has heel pain that has not been relieved by over the counter products or has experienced less than optimal results from prior medical care than call Dr. Klein at 973-595-1555
+If you or a friend has heel pain that has not been relieved by over the counter products or has experienced less than optimal results from prior medical care than call Dr. Paul Klein at 973-595-1555